OpenVoiceOS/community-docs/docs/hardware_audio.md

 [Audio Troubleshooting - Analog](troubleshooting_audio.md#analog)

-## Raspberry Pi HAT's
+## Raspberry Pi HATs
-There are several HAT's that are avaliable, some with just a microphone, others that play audio out also.
+There are several HAT's that are available, some with just a microphone, others that play audio out also.
 Several are supported and tested, others should work with the proper configuration.

-### Tested RPi HAT's
+### Tested RPi HATs
 - Respeaker
   - 2/4/6/8 mic boards (Works native with Buildroot image.
 Others needs configuration)
 - AIY VoiceHat V1 (Works with `/boot/config.txt` modification)